carsonhu/cea-elo/README.md

 ```
 python download_replays.py
 ```
 The replay organizer only downloads replays it hasn't seen before.
-To (re)download all replays for the season, use:
+This data is stored in data/[SEASON]id_dict.json.
+If you need to redownload replays, use
 ```
 python download_replays.py --r true
 ```
+Or delete the corresponding id_dict.json files.

 ## To rename replays.
 ```